-Picture this: You refuse your Frenchie an extra treat and—boom—the floor becomes a WWE ring.
-Screaming, spinning, paws pounding like tiny jackhammers.**
+Picture this: You refuse your Frenchie an extra treat and—boom—territorial French Bulldog behavior turns the floor into a WWE ring.
+Screaming, spinning, paws pounding like tiny jackhammers.

 Most sources call it “tantrums.”
 I call it hostage negotiations with a 25-pound dictator.
 Google brims with generic advice like “stay calm”—but you’re here because the screaming didn’t read that article.